CherryDev-Arch/CherryDev-Arch/README.md

-# Assalamualaikum and hello there everyone!
+# Hello there everyone!
 # 🈲 I'm CherryDev.
-A niqabi Muslim developer, and streamer!
+A pagan-druid developer, and streamer!
 Pleasure to meet you!

 <img src="https://github-readme-stats.vercel.app/api?username=CherryDev-Arch&theme=dracula&locale=en&hide_border=false" height="150" alt="stats graph"  />

 ## 📌 About Me

 I'm a 15-year-old self-taught developer from New Zealand.
 I'm learning everything from full-stack web development to mobile apps, games, and software.
-I code to create, express, and connect — all while staying grounded in my faith in Islam and my community.
+I code to create, express, and connect — all while staying grounded in paganism and druidry, and my community.

-I'm a young Muslim developer living in a difficult home environment, where my religion and gender identity aren't accepted.
+I'm a young Druid developer living in a difficult home environment, where my religion and gender identity aren't accepted.
 Despite this, I'm committed to learning and growing as a developer.

 I currently rely on school computers to code, and I use my phone at home to keep learning.
-One day, I hope to get a MacBook, land a remote job in tech or work in Makkah, Saudi Arabia — A place where I can live freely as myself and practise my religion without fear.
+One day, I hope to get a MacBook, land a remote job in tech or work in Melbourne, Australia — A place where I can live freely as myself and practise my religion without fear.

 Until then, I'm learning every day, building personal projects (which I’ll share when they’re ready), and dreaming big.